temporalio/documentation/docs/concepts/what-is-an-activity-task-execution.md

   - explanation
 ---

-An Activity Task Execution results from .
+An Activity Task Execution results from the invocation of .

 From the API, users see an Activity being executed, and assume that it's run once.